 - Preheat the oven to 425°F and line a baking sheet with parchment paper.

-- Place the acorn squash halves on the baking sheet cut-side up.
-Drizzle with olive oil, maple syrup, and sprinkle with salt and pepper.
+- Place the acorn squash halves on the baking sheet cut side up.
+Drizzle with olive oil and maple syrup and sprinkle with salt and pepper.
 Use your hands to coat the squash.
-Sprinkle the sage and/or rosemary into the center of the squash and roast until tender and golden brown around the edges, 25 to 40 minutes depending on the size of your squash.
+Sprinkle the sage and/or rosemary into the center of the squash.
+Roast until the squash is tender and golden brown around the edges, 25 to 40 minutes depending on the size of your squash.